The SEO Framework · KB

 autodescription-site-settings All global SEO options.

-autodescription-updates-cache Transient objects that need constant revalidation, such as notices and conflict checks.
+autodescription-site-cache Transient objects that need constant interaction, such as notices, exclusions, and conflict checks.

 the_seo_framework_tested_upgrade_version Latest DB version tested against for compatibility, used to retest environment on mismatch.